Table of Contents

 Transaction Fee of a Blockchain Network

-The blockchain fee is a cost associated with bitcoin transaction costs levied on users.
+The blockchain fee is a cost associated with Bitcoin transaction costs levied on users.
 The charge is collected for the network to complete the authenticating transactions.

-You must pay the blockchain charge to ensure that your bitcoin transactions arrive on schedule.
-The blockchain fee is one of the primary strategies used to accelerate crypto authenticating transactions, frequently delayed due to the blockchain network's high congestion level.
+You must pay the blockchain charge to ensure that your Bitcoin transactions arrive on schedule.
+The blockchain fee is one of the primary strategies used to accelerate crypto-authenticating transactions, frequently delayed due to the blockchain network's high congestion level.
 The smaller the blockchain cost, the lower the priority of your transaction in the blockchain.

-The transaction capacity has always been an integral feature of most blockchain decentralized systems.
+The transaction capacity has always been an integral feature of most blockchain-decentralized systems.
 You've certainly encountered them while transferring, depositing, or withdrawing cryptocurrencies.

 Most cryptocurrencies use transaction capacity for two critical reasons.
 To begin, fees help mitigate the quantity of spam on the network.
 Additionally, it renders large-scale spam assaults prohibitively expensive to execute.
 Second, transaction capacity rewards users who assist in verifying and validating automated transactions.
 Consider it a prize for assisting the network.